cockroachdb/docs/v1.1/rotate-certificates.md

 You can check if the certificate rotation was successful by accessing the **Local Node certificates** page on the CockroachDB Admin UI from any node.

 [Access the CockroachDB Admin UI](admin-ui-access-and-navigate.html#access-the-admin-ui) from any node and navigate to the local node certificates page, `https://<http-host value>:<http-port value>/#/reports/certificates/local`.
 If the certificate rotation is successful, the details of old as well as new CA certificates are displayed.
-Check if the **Valid Until** field of the new CA certificate shows the correct value of certificate expiration.
+Check if the **Valid Until** field of the new CA certificate shows the new certificate expiration time.

 ### Step 5.
 Rotate node and client certificates